Code-Institute-Submissions/mari-code-l-brands_mg_FebResub/README.md

 ## Technical Support

-## Note to the Assesor
+# Note to the Assesor

 Thank you for your time on viewing my project.
-I hope you enjoy it. =)
+This project wasn't finished due to lack of time and planned with lots functionality.
+I have started this later due to my 3rd project resubmission.
+I am struggling doing this in 2 weeks which I believe it is not enough.
+Since this is my last project it has a lot of pressure on me with mixed emotions, followed by my personal family problems that all of my 3 siblings got Covid, breakup, death of my dog pet and that all together triggered my anxiety disorder.
+I believe that I will be able to finish my project with proper mindset, willingness and enough time soon.
+I am looking forward to it.
+Thank you for taking your time viewing this project.

+Sincerely yours,

+Maridel Arcagua

 [Back to top ⇧](#table-of-contents)